I am grateful to the hon. Gentleman for his question.

 One of the most successful exports from my constituency is Penderyn whisky, which comes from a small village in the Brecon Beacons.
 If the Minister went to Wales, he must have discussed the situation of an industry such as that with Baroness Morgan.
 Penderyn is obviously concerned about the impact on its export potential.

 I am incredibly grateful to the right hon.
-Lady, whom I hold in the highest regard having worked with her on a couple of international issues.
-She almost invites me to trespass on to the subject of the next urgent question on the potential imposition of tariffs by the United States on the whisky sector.
+Lady, whom I hold in the highest regard, having worked with her on a couple of international issues.
+She almost invites me to trespass on the subject of the next urgent question on the potential imposition of tariffs by the United States on the whisky sector.
 I would be happy to respond to that question in detail during the course of my reply to that UQ, but the Government take this matter very seriously and will be working to try to persuade our friends and allies in the United States that the imposition of such tariffs is not the way to go, that they harm both of us, and that the best thing to do is to talk and come to a resolution.

 I gently point out to the hon.
-Member for Na h-Eileanan an Iar (Angus Brendan MacNeil) that there is a later urgent question on a matter about which he has considerable knowledge and in which I think he will be interested.
+Member for Na h-Eileanan an Iar (Angus Brendan MacNeil) that there is a later urgent question on a matter of which he has considerable knowledge and in which I think he will be interested.
 If the hon.
 Gentleman wishes to participate in that exchange, he will, of course, have the opportunity to do so, and the whole House and the nation will benefit from his eloquence.

 Anybody with a ha’p’orth of understanding of the Canadian skill at negotiating trade deals should have foreseen in March, when we issued our day-one tariff schedules, that Canada would not sign a rollover for the comprehensive economic and trade agreement.
 As we move forward with these new schedules, will the Minister assure me that nothing in them will undermine the deal that the Canadian Government and the Canadian opposition both say they want to achieve?
 If we are unable to achieve that deal, will he assure me that the Department is beginning work on at least rolling over the provisions on labour mobility, which are so important when it comes to independent professionals and inter-company transfers?